 Total 100%

 Final exam 40%

 Midterm test 20%

-Research project (proposal and wiki page) 20%
+Research project (wiki page and project report) 20%

-Lab exercises (5) 20%
+Lab exercises $(5)$ 20%

 Notes:

 - 1. A student's final score will be reduced by one half point for each missed lecture (there is no penalty for the first six missed classes). - 2.
 The project wiki pages will be formally assessed by the class. - 3.
 The instructor reserves the right to adjust the marks for an assignment, midterm test, or final exam by increasing or decreasing every score by a fixed number of points.